appleseed05/azure-lab-all/README.md

 This certificate needs to be **generated before** and copied in the same folder as TF files.
 Certificate password must be configured through OS environnement variable ```VES_P12_PASSWORD```.

+### F5 XC label:
+Virtual Site, used in this deployement, requires Labels.
+If the label you plan to use already exist in your current XC configuration, please set the value of ```f5xc_manage-labels``` to **false** in terraform.tfvars.
+Value is set to true in the provided file, assuming that the Label does not existe and will be created by Terraform.

+### Linux SSH password:
 Linux VM does allow ssh connection with password.
 This require a password to be set.
-For a minimum of security, the password is in an environment variable called ```TF_VAR_azure_adminpassword```.
+For a minimum of security, the password must be set in an environment variable called ```TF_VAR_azure_adminpassword```.
 This variable has to be **created before** launching Terraform deployment.
+Alternatively, you can set it directly in the terraform.tfvars, but not recommanded.

 # How to deploy
 1/ Git clone the repo on a machine meeting the requirements.